Can You Have Lyme Disease with a Negative Test?

 A negative Lyme test does not rule out Lyme disease.

-When symptoms, exposure, and clinical patterns align, treatment based on clinical judgment can prevent prolonged illness and improve outcomes.
+When symptoms, exposure, and clinical patterns align, treatment based on clinical judgment may help prevent prolonged illness.

 This content is for educational purposes and should not replace medical advice.